Mississippi Saltwater Fishing

-It shall be unlawful for commercial or recreational fishermen to possess fish with heads, tails or flesh removed until delivered to final destination; however, fish may be scaled or have gills removed (see Recreational Fishing Information).
+It shall be unlawful for commercial or recreational fishermen to possess fish with heads, tails or flesh removed until delivered to final destination; however, fish may be scaled or have gills removed (see Recreational Fishing Information for charter boats).

 In order to catch or transport saltwater minnows for sale, fishermen must obtain a saltwater minnow license (see License Information).